JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

 Ensure that your printer has heat soaked for 1-2 hours and that the tool being used is heated to 150C for all of these steps.

+Ensure that your nozzles are all clean, this only works as well as your nozzles are clean!

 -----------------------------------------------------------
 Homing for the first time: